-From time to time, the Web Foundation looks for exceptional people to join us in advancing the fight to make the open and free Web a right for all.
-We are a small but fast growing global team that offers the option to be based in London, Cape Town, Jakarta or Washington DC (although some positions require being based in a specific office).
+From time to time, the Web Foundation looks for exceptional people to join us in advancing the fight to make the open and free web a right for all.
+We are a small but fast-growing global team that offers the option to be based in London, Washington DC or Jakarta (although some positions require being based in a specific office).

 We aim ridiculously high and demand too much of ourselves, but we also have a lot of fun in the process — and we never get bored.
 If you see a position below that is of interest to you, you can submit your CV and motivational letter to firstname.lastname@example.org.
 Be sure to include the name of the position you are applying for in the subject line of your email.

-Please also indicate whether you possess the right to work (i.e. citizenship, permanent residence, or work permit) in the US, the UK, Indonesia or South Africa.
+Please also indicate whether you possess the right to work (i.e. citizenship, permanent residence, or work permit) in the US, the UK, or Indonesia.

 We regret that owing to the high volumes of applications we receive, we do not have the capacity to respond to each applicant.
 If you have not heard from us within 14 days of your chosen position’s closing date, please consider that your application has been unsuccessful.

 We’re looking for an experienced Research Manager to work across our entire research program, with a specific focus on digital rights and gender.
 This role, sitting in a multidisciplinary and multicultural team, will lead and support the development of world-class research products for targeted policy and general audiences, drawing on a range of approaches including feminist and qualitative research methods.

 Research is core to the Web Foundation’s advocacy strategy and your work will help to drive policy change to advance our vision of an open web as a public good and a basic right for everyone, everywhere.